 - Low stress way of life

 One group of Japanese who have long life spans is those who live in Okinawa.
-The Okinawans believe that one mixture that they drink can cause them to live longer.
-The drink is a mix of honey, garlic, aloe vera and turmeric along with a native liquor.
+The Okinawans believe one mixture they drink can cause them to live longer.
+The drink is a mix of honey, garlic, aloe vera, and turmeric along with a native liquor.
 They drink this mixture before going to bed each night.
 In addition, the diet of those in Okinawa is mostly vegetarian, made up of lots of vegetables and soy protein, which are both low in calories and fat.
 This healthy diet helps Japanese citizens maintain a healthy weight, not to mention low cholesterol and blood pressure.

-Concerns Among the Elderly
+Concerns Among Japan's Elderly Citizens

 Of course, as with any group, there are concerns for senior citizens in Japan.
 Living longer means more potential difficulties regarding finances and retirement.
 This is most likely one reason the Japanese still work when they are elderly.
 Saving enough money to keep you secure until you reach 100 and beyond can be quite stressful, not to mention that it requires extensive planning and saving.